-If you are using a form-enabled plan file in the Web Client, then by default users can manage attachments by using the File Attachments panel in the Web Client container.
+For form-enabled plan files, users can manage attachments by using the File Attachments panel in the task bar.
 Other form-specific features are also available.
 For more information, see the Axiom Forms and Dashboards Guide.

 By default, a file attachment can be no larger than 10MB in size.
 Upload of the attachment is prevented if the attachment exceeds this size.
 This size limit is controlled by the MaxFileAttachmentSizeKB system configuration setting.